thomasreznik/personal-website/README.md

 # personal-website

 This my very own personal website.
-The website uses a Bootstrap Framework as well as additional html and css
+The website uses a Bootstrap Framework as well as additional HTML and CSS.

+You can check out the website at: http://thomasreznik.com/